 A major advantage of using the OAuth and OpenID-Connect mechanisms is that the user information is not sent to the hosted applications and therefore the risk of identity theft is considerably reduced.

-In the NetScaler implementation, the application to be accessed is represented by the AAA-TM virtual server.
-So, to configure OAuth, you must configure an OAuth policy which must then be associated with a AAA-TM virtual server.
+In the NetScaler appliance implementation, the application to be accessed is represented by the AAA traffic management virtual server.
+So, to configure OAuth, you must configure an OAuth policy which must then be associated with a AAA traffic management virtual server.

 To configure OAuth by using the configuration utilty:

 Navigate to Security > AAA - Application Traffic > Policies > Authentication > Advanced Policies > Policy, and create a policy with OAuth as the action type, and associate the required OAuth action with the policy.

 Associate the OAuth policy with an authentication virtual server.

 Navigate to Security > AAA - Application Traffic > Virtual Servers, and associate the OAuth policy with the authentication virtual server.